PabloZaiden/SemanticKernelTour/README.md

 Explain that it's based on the function name and parameter names and types.
 If it's not descriptive enough, you can also add descriptions to the function.

+Also, we can guide the LLM to use the functions more aggressively in the prompt.

 Run it, and ask again:
 ```
 What time is it?